wr0ng/borderlands-tools/README.md

 If you want to change the default preset, simply overwrite this file with another.

+## Add a keyboard shortcut to display Borderlands keybindings

+Most of the cool stuff you can do with Borderlands is through keyboard shortcuts.
+There are a good amount of them, so it takes a bit to memorize.
+This could be prohibitive.

+So to overcome this, you can make a keyboard shortcut that calls the following command:

+    bash /path/to/borderlands-tools/keybindings_display.sh

+This displays (my own edit of) the author's documentation on the controls.
+This is a slightly abbreviated version, meant to serve as a reminder - go to [the official documentation](https://ccrma.stanford.edu/%7Ecarlsonc/256a/Borderlands/) for complete instructions and read those before you rely on these.

+The advantage of binding a keyboard shortcut to this is that you can then accessit easily in the midst of a Borderlands session.

+The shortcut I use is `Ctrl + Shift + O` (that's the letter not a zero).
+Pressing return should close the notification regardless of your personal shortcut.

 ## Harness the power of Ubuntu window-switching-fu

 If you don't already know this, holding `Super` in Ubuntu will present you with a bunch of super useful keyboard shortcuts.
 (The `Super` key is the 'operating system' key, with a Windows, Mac, or another logo.)